chpc-tech-eval/chpc25-scc-nationals/MathWorks/README.md

 Obtain a basline run for reference for your cluster using a problem size of 1e5.

 ## Optimising MATLAB
-Your task is to optimise `runBaselineBenchmark.m` function on a *single node*.
+Your task is to optimise `decideLoanEligibility_serial()` function on a *single node*.
 The serial decision engine runs on a single thread presently.
 Parallelize this code to run across multiple threads.

 ## Deliverables